Support for

 Acknowledging and processing your emotions

-We create space to grieve what's shifting without judgment and explore your feelings at your own pace.
+We can create space to grieve what's shifting without judgment and explore your feelings at your own pace.

 Shifting perspectives to discover new goals

-We reframe the empty nest as an opportunity for personal growth.
+It’s possible to reframe the empty nest as an opportunity for personal growth.
 What dreams have been on hold?
 What interests are beginning to call to you?

 Building new routines and relationships